andreisilviudragnea/solana-replay-history/README.md

 It is important to use the snapshot of the highest slot less than the tx slot, because ledger replay starts from the snapshot slot and it takes a long time, so the closer you are to the expected tx slot, the less replay work is needed.

-Let's download this snapshot in a `/mnt/ledger` directory (the download link is the public URL for [257197855](https://storage.googleapis.com/mainnet-beta-ledger-europe-fr2/257034560/hourly/snapshot-257197855-jEyCvNxd8BJWA2XJvXb6vvDxbtZnFvz6WQBaVxnxkog.tar.zst) from the UI):
+Let's download this snapshot in the `/mnt/ledger` directory (the download link is the public URL for [257197855](https://storage.googleapis.com/mainnet-beta-ledger-europe-fr2/257034560/hourly/snapshot-257197855-jEyCvNxd8BJWA2XJvXb6vvDxbtZnFvz6WQBaVxnxkog.tar.zst) from the UI):